GEOS270/Module7/index.md

 All proposal submissions submitted thus far have been marked and relevant feedback has been provided.

-Projects are due **Dec 9th**.
-They will be accepted up to 7 days late **however**, the extra time will be considered when marking.
-Later submissions will be marked more harshly.
+Projects are due **April 14th**.
+They will be accepted up to 7 days late **however**, there will be a late penalty, because of the deadline for turning around end of semester grades.
+The late penalty will be 10 pts/day for the first two days, and 25 pts/day for the next five days.

 **A note on participation**:  it is up to group members to determine the allocation of the work for the project.
 However, if there are severe discrepancies in participation, I can and will adjust individual marks accordingly.
 If there are serious participation issues, please reach out to me after submitting the project.

-## Extended Office Hours

-If you need extra help with anything, I will be in my office from 3-5 **Dec 6th & 7th** plus regular ofice hours and 11:30-4:30 **Dec 8th & 9th**